eldritch-elbow/barclay-viz/README.md

 ## Pre-processing steps

-- Extract raw data...
+- Extract raw data.
-- CSV conversion: use Excel to load, then save as CSV
+- CSV conversion: use Excel to load, then save as CSV.
 - You may end up with Excel default line endings (^M in vim); convert using:

     tr "\r" "\n"